 - If you are looking for an item that is available from many different retailers, try using a price-tracking website to pin down the best deals.
 Sites like become.com or frucall.com can help you find the lowest price among many different sites.

 - When it comes time to check out if you’re not using a promo code to save money you are probably missing out on some great deals.
 Find the best online coupon codes at sites like couponcabin.com or retailmenot.com to boost your savings.

 - If you do your homework and find the right sales, you can often save by getting free shipping.
 Look for sites that offer free shipping weekends or special sales that will allow you to cash in on this bonus savings.

 - If you are shopping for something you use often and will likely buy more of later, look into buying in bulk.
 Sometimes this will end up paying for itself in the long run.

 - If you are shopping for a particularly large or heavy item, shipping can cost you an arm and a leg.
-But many of the larger retailers like WalMart or Target allow you to save even more with in-store pick up.
-This allows you to have the convenience of shopping on line while avoiding the crowds and chaos in stores, but still save you money on shipping since you just drive to your local store and pick up your items.
+But many of the larger retailers like WalMart or Target allow you to save even more with an in-store pickup.
+This allows you to have the convenience of shopping online while avoiding the crowds and chaos in stores, but still save you money on shipping since you just drive to your local store and pick up your items.

 Ensure Your Security